Physician · Founder · Security & Capital Architect · Libyan-Canadian

 COUNTRIES ADVISED AT HEAD OF STATE & EXECUTIVE LEVEL

 The people closest to crisis are the architects of peace.
-That conviction is the spine of everything I build.
+That is the spine of everything I build.

 RECOGNITION